-At around 85 cm high, undercounter models do what they say on the tin, and will fit snugly into standard kitchen fittings – however, it’s important that you still leave a little space around the appliance for ventilation.
+At around 85 cm high, undercounter models will fit neatly into standard kitchen fittings.
+Bear in mind that you need to leave a space of 2 cm around the appliance for ventilation.

-They often have similar features to taller models, such as adjustable shelves, so even though your storage space will be a little limited, there’s still flexibility in what you can store.
-For example, you might want to place your larger bottles in the door compartment.
+They often have similar features to taller models, such as adjustable shelves.
+So even though your storage space will be a little limited, you’ll still have flexibility in what you can store.

-Some undercounter fridges also have freezer space, which varies in capacity depending on the model – usually an internal compartment at the top of the fridge space.
-This allows you to store frozen food for a limited period.
+Some undercounter fridges also have freezer space, which varies in capacity depending on the model – this is usually a compartment at the top of the fridge space.

 Undercounter fridges are the perfect solution if there is limited room.

-Portability is the best thing about mini fridges, as they can be kept almost anywhere, from kitchens to bedrooms.
+The best thing about mini fridges is that they can be kept almost anywhere, from kitchens to bedrooms.
 They’re handy if you want to store fresh food in a flat, office, or temporary accommodation like a caravan.

 Despite being small, many mini fridges still have an A+ energy efficiency rating.
-So, you don’t need to break the bank if you’re storing only a small amount of food.
+So, your bills won’t increase if you’re storing only a small amount of food.
 You can find smaller models from around £30 or larger sizes at £150.

 The height and depth of mini fridges can vary.
-They’re typically around 45 cm, but the smallest are just 20 cm wide and 30 cm tall.
+They typically have a width of around 45 cm, but the smallest are just 20 cm wide and 30 cm tall.
 They can range in height from under 50 cm to around 65 cm, and in depth from 45 cm to 51 cm.
-Some models are only a little larger than microwaves.

-Their capacity varies from around 30 litres to 68 litres – however, you won’t always get more space if you pay more.
-The price usually relates to the appliance’s efficiency, and to how long it’ll keep your food fresh.
+Their capacity varies from around 30 litres to 68 litres.
+Typically you’ll get more space if you increase your budget.

-Mini freezers are also known as table top freezers, and can be bought for as little as £89.
+Mini freezers are also known as tabletop freezers, and you can find one for as little as £89.

-Like mini fridges, more expensive models have a better energy efficiency rating.
-Plus, freezing food can be more cost effective as it prevents waste, and you can stock up on supermarket bargains.
+Like mini fridges, more expensive models will have a higher capacity.
+Plus, freezing food can be more cost effective as it prevents waste, and you can stock up on good deals.

-Mini fridges can sit on a table top, and are useful if you need extra storage space for drinks.
+Mini fridges and freezers can be easily moved around, and are useful if you need extra storage space for drinks.